Australian Dollar Forecast: Will AUD Rise To USD0.70 In 2025?

 The rate differential can encourage investor funds to flow out of the Australian economy, increasing demand for the USD and devaluing the Australian dollar.

-Any benefit from policy easing in the US ahead of a similar move by Australia’s central bank has been impacted by:
+Any benefit from differing rates of policy easing has been impacted by:

-- Expectations that further Fed cuts will be paused, due to a robust US economy.
+• Expectations that further Fed cuts will be paused till late 2025, due to uncertainty and risk to US inflation and jobs.

 Did You Know?